awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-first-instance.md

 #### \(Optional\) Verify Systems Manager Prerequisites<a name="install-CloudWatch-Agent-minimum-requirements-first"></a>

 Before you use Systems Manager Run Command to install and configure the CloudWatch agent, verify that your instances meet the minimum Systems Manager requirements\.
-For more information, see [Systems Manager Prerequisites](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) in the *AWS Systems Manager User Guide*\.
+For more information, see [Systems Manager Prerequisites](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html#systems-manager-prereqs) in the *AWS Systems Manager User Guide*\.

 #### Verify Internet Access<a name="install-CloudWatch-Agent-internet-access-first"></a>

 Your Amazon EC2 instances must have outbound internet access in order to send data to CloudWatch or CloudWatch Logs\.
 For more information about how to configure internet access, see [Internet Gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Internet_Gateway.html) in the *Amazon VPC User Guide*\.

+The endpoints and ports to configure on your proxy are as follows:

++ If you are using the agent to collect metrics, you must whitelist the CloudWatch endpoints for the appropriate regions\.
+These endpoints are listed in [Amazon CloudWatch](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region) in the *Amazon Web Services General Reference*\.

++ If you are using the agent to collect logs, you must whitelist the CloudWatch Logs endpoints for the appropriate regions\.
+These endpoints are listed in [Amazon CloudWatch Logs](http://docs.aws.amazon.com/general/latest/gr/rande.html#cwl_region) in the *Amazon Web Services General Reference*\.

++ If you are using SSM to install the agent or Parameter Store to store your configuration file, you must whitelist the SSM endpoints for the appropriate regions\.
+These endpoints are listed in [AWS Systems Manager](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.

 ### Download the CloudWatch Agent Package Using Run Command<a name="install-CloudWatch-Agent-EC2-first"></a>